uttarwarshivam1/solution-1/README.md

 Applicants will be informed about final status of hiring for a particular position.

 ## Non-Functional Requirements:
-1. Secure access for Confidential Data
+* Secure access for Confidential Data
-  The security of the system is maintained by providing a login interface to the user.
+  * The security of the system is maintained by providing a login interface to the user.
 Only those who have the login is and password can enter the system.
-2. Better component design
+* Better component design
-  User-Friendly as the system is very interactive and can be easily operated
+  * User-Friendly as the system is very interactive and can be easily operated
-3. Flexible Service-based architecture
+* Flexible Service-based architecture
-4. Robust,Reliable and Fast Database Maintainability and reliability if the system is kept very thoroughly as all the records kept in the database have the backups and system can restore if there is power loss.
+* Robust,Reliable and Fast Database
+  * Maintainability and reliability of the system is kept very thoroughly as all the records kept in the database have the backups and system can restore if there is power loss.
-5. 24x7 Availability
+* 24x7 Availability